guestdaniel/Guestetal2025_NSDPulvinar/README.md

 4. For several of these files, we then need to transform them from one space to another (e.g., 0.5mm subject-specific anatomical space to shared MNI space).
 This is achieved by the `src/preproc/transform...` MATLAB scripts.
 5. Compile various cortical ROIs needed in subsequent analysis steps with `src/preproc/compile_ROIs.m`

+### Perform pRF analysis
+The code for performing the pRF model fitting is available in the `code/fit_pRF_models` folder.
+This code has a separate README file and instructions for use.

 ### Perform correlation analyses
 (Note that many of the steps below rely on scripts that still use hard server-specific paths; these are being gradually replaced with relative paths to copies of the data in `data`.
 If you run into an issue along these lines, please reach out to the authors for support.)